22388o/hosted-channels-rfc/README.md

 `0004`: CLTV delay in `channel_update` is too low.
 `0005`: Too many `state_update` messages without reaching of new local `last_cross_signed_state` (more than 16 in a row).
 `0006`: Timed out outgoing HTLC.
-`0007`: Remote peer has lost all channels and can't resolve in-flight HTLCs.
+`0007`: Remote peer has lost all upstream channels and can't resolve in-flight routed HTLCs.
 `0008`: Hosted channel denied by Host when Client was trying to invoke it.

 Normal operation may be resumed after channel gets `SUSPENDED` by Host sending a `state_override` message to Client which would erase all previous problematic state and set a new agreed upon balance breakdown.
 Client must manually accept this message which would send a `state_update` in return.
 Client's wallet UI/UX must be especially explicit about what is going on in this situation.